sakibsidha/OOP-II-Fall-2024-/Project/README.md

 ---

 The project is meant to run on terminal.
 You can use any IDE with an integrated terminal or other shell that can run a Pyhton script to view the project.
+Project Report Docx Version: [LINK](https://docs.google.com/document/d/1TMXjkGcYb1ntOnf9FVDFy2Y0WtjsK8nnm-5a6D-djQs/edit?usp=sharing)

 # Thank you!